jimmywootton/recipes-analysis/README.md

 I one hot encoded the `'diet'` column with 0 and 1 values, allowing our model to properly use this as a feature.

-After training my model on training and test data, my root mean squared error for the training data and test data was 0.64 and 0.67 respectively.
-However, aftering plotting residuals and actual vs predicted values, I found that the predicted values has extremely little variance and were centered around the mean.
+After training my model for training data, my root mean squared error for the training data and test data was 0.64 and 0.67 respectively.
+However, after plotting residuals of actual vs predicted values, I found that the predicted values has extremely little variance and were centered around the mean.
 I suspect the reason being poor correlation between the response variable and features, as well as a response variable that is highly skewed towards larger ratings (see univariate analysis).

 <iframe
   src="assets/predicted_vs_actual.html"